davecparker/code12/API.md

 ### ct.print()
 ```
-ct.print( Object obj )
+ct.print( Object value )
 ```
 Print the text representation of a value to the console.
-The `obj` can be a value of any type.
+The `value` can be a variable or expression of any type.
 No newline or extra characters are added.

 > This is equivalent to Java's `System.out.print`.

 ### ct.println()
 ```
-ct.println( Object obj )
+ct.println( Object value )
 ct.println( )
 ```
 Print the text representation of a value to the console, and add a newline afterwards.
-The `obj` can be a value of any type.
+The `value` can be a variable or expression of any type.
-If `obj` is not included, just a newline is printed.
+If `value` is not included, just a newline is printed.

 > This is equivalent to Java's `System.out.println`.

 ### ct.log()
 ```
-ct.log( Object... objs )
+ct.log( Object... values )
 ```
 Print any number of values to the console.
-There can be any number of values passed, of any types.
+There can be any number of variables or expressions passed, of any types.
 If multiple values are given, they are printed on one line separated by commas.
 Strings are enclosed in ``"double quotes"``, and `GameObj` objects are described in `[square brackets]`.

 ### ct.logm()
 ```
-ct.logm( String message, Object... objs )
+ct.logm( String message, Object... values )
 ```
-Print the `message` followed by a space, then print any number of values to the console.
+Print the `message` followed by a space, then print the values (any number of variables or expressions) to the console.
 The values are output in the same way as `ct.logm()` (see above).

 ### ct.setOutputFile()